m4pol/fatebot/README.md

 <img src="assets/drfate.jpg" alt="Dr Fate">

 # Infect
-The infect function of this botnet is scanning by default SSH port<strong>(Scan on range of CHN network by default.
+The infect function of this bot is scanning by default SSH port<strong>(Scan on range of CHN network by default.
 You can add more or change it, If you want.)</strong>
 and login by Brute-force attack.
 This botnet will use "wget" to get payload from FTP server, So...
 Please prepair your FTP server first, It's very important for infect process.

 <strong>I scan on my private netowrk in SSH range.(That's why it's scan and login at The same ip address.)</strong>